ashleydavis/bun-hang-test/README.md

 | 1.3.7       | Yes              | Run 408  |
 | 1.3.6       | No               | 11 full runs (5000× each) completed without hang |

+## Operating systems

+The hang has been reproduced on:

+- **Linux** (e.g. kernel 6.14.0-37-generic)

+Other operating systems (macOS, Windows) have not been tested in this repo.
+If you confirm the issue on another OS, please add it here.

 ## Prerequisites

 - **Bun 1.3.8** (or the version you want to test)